cephasteom/zen-docs/docs/docs/parameters/common-parameters.md

 s0.e=2n
 ```
 ## cut
 Using `cut`, events in one stream can release events in another.
-Expects integers, or arrays or integers, representing stream indexes
+Expects integers, or arrays of integers, representing stream indexes
 ```js
 'cut [0,1]'
 ```